jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 2. [**Morality and well-being**](https://jessiesun.me/research/moralitywellbeing/): Are moral people happier, or is there a tradeoff between well-being and morality?
 Do people overestimate the costs and underestimate the benefits of being more moral?
 3. [**Social interactions and well-being**](https://jessiesun.me/research/socialinteractions/): What kinds of social interactions matter for well-being?
 Do some kinds of social interactions matter more for some people?
 Which pairings of personality traits predict better social experiences?

+You can also listen to this episode of the [*Personality Psychology Podcast*](https://personalitypsychologypodcast.podbean.com/e/8-morality-and-moral-development-with-jessie-sun/) to hear more about the first two lines of research.

 Graduate students in the WAM Lab can expect to:

 1. Be trained as hybrid social-personality psychologists;